The invisible child

 The first step to transforming these patterns is realizing and acknowledging that they are there.
 And this is also the hardest part, as they are not conscious.
 For we do not know what we do not know!
 However, when you are committed to your own happiness and the path of self-awareness, you will eventually stumble over these limiting patterns and beliefs.

-For me, it was my practice in shadow work, using emotional awareness and inner child work, that eventually brought that aspect of my life into awareness.
-But just recognizing the belief and choosing differently is not enough!
-What really keeps these detrimental beliefs in place is the emotional wound that they are based on.
-What I had to resolve was not only the feeling of being invisible, but also the negative feelings that I had unconsciously associated with being seen.
-And once I healed this old emotional wound, the belief and with it my invisibility simply disappeared.
+For me, it was the mindful observation and connection with my emotions and the active work on emotional trauma that finally brought this aspect of my life to light.
+But it’s not enough to simply recognize the belief and choose differently!
+What really holds such negative beliefs in our lives is the emotional wound they are based on.
+Moreover, what I needed to heal was not only the feeling of being invisible, but also the negative feelings I had associated with being seen.
+Once I released this old emotional wound, the beliefs also dissolved and the associated behaviors gave way to a natural confidence and a clear presence.

 Today, I feel so grateful for the transformation I went through.
-But also for these past experiences, as they gave me so many deep insights and allowed me to do the work that I am doing now.
-Being seen has become a blessing, and my relationships have completely transformed.
-Now I can say that people see me for who I truly am.
+But I am also grateful for the experience itself, because it has brought me many deep insights that now help me to live my purpose and help people.
+Today, I really feel seen and my relationships have changed entirely.
+I can finally show myself as who I really am.